Disney PhotoPass and Memory Maker Explained

 Yes—if your trips are close enough.
 Memory Maker isn’t tied to anything like ticket length or hotel stay.
 Let’s say you had a visit for Mickey’s Not-So-Scary Halloween Party on October 15 and then for Mickey’s Very Merry Christmas Party two months later on December 15 (I made up these dates, they might not be actual party dates).

-If you purchased Memory Maker on November 20, you could immediately download all the photos from your October visit because they have not hit their 45-day expiration date yet.
+If you purchased full-price Memory Maker on November 20, you could immediately download all the photos from your October visit because they have not hit their 45-day expiration date yet.

 Your Memory Maker access will last for 30 days, which will also allow you to download the photos from your December 15 visit.